schurgan/domoticz-BSR/README.md

 Based on https://github.com/ffes/domoticz-buienradar/ there are
  -  `fakeDomoticz.py` - used to run it outside of Domoticz
  -  `testBsr.py` it's the entry point for tests

+## ChangeLog
+1.0.0 init
+1.1.0 added more debug options and also display xmas tree collections date 1.1.1 now xmas tree collection date is only shown in December and January